Solving VRPTW with Strict Pickup Windows for Waste Management Route Optimization & Compliance Logging

 logging.info(json.dumps(log_entry))

-Structured Log Output:
+Structured Log Output (newline-delimited JSON):

 {"event": "PICKUP_COMPLIANCE_CHECK", "node_id": 1, "actual_arrival": 16800, "window": [16200, 24300], "payload_kg": 2500, "status": "HARD_PASS"}